SonarSource/sonar-developer-toolset/README.md

 Eclipse 4.4 formatter support must not be enable in order to use recent versions of the Eclipse Code Formatter plugin (at least 4.5.1):

 ![enable Eclipse 4.5.1 formatter](/intellij/intellij-eclipse-formatter_4_5_1.png)

-## Plugin (Almost) Hot Deploy

-SonarQube 4.3 allows to quickly restart server when the development mode is enabled (sonar.dev=true in conf/sonar.properties).
-It's used to deploy a new version of the plugin under development.
-It's a bit faster than restarting the server in a standard way (JRuby environment is not reloaded).
-Execute the following command from plugin sources :

-    mvn package org.codehaus.sonar:sonar-dev-maven-plugin::upload -DsonarHome=/path/to/server/home -DsonarUrl=http://localhost:9000

-Note that the default value of sonarUrl is http://localhost:9000.